cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Exception system

-Host chains MUST support an exception system, whereby a transaction can abort execution and revert any previously made state changes, exposed through an `assert` function:
+Host state machines MUST support an exception system, whereby a transaction can abort execution and revert any previously made state changes, exposed through an `assert` function:

 ```typescript
 type assert = (bool) => ()
 ```

-If the boolean passed to `assert` is `true`, the host chain need not do anything.
-If the boolean passed to `assert` is `false`, the host chain MUST abort the transaction and revert any previously made state changes, such as writes to the key-value store.
+If the boolean passed to `assert` is `true`, the host state machine need not do anything.
+If the boolean passed to `assert` is `false`, the host state machine MUST abort the transaction and revert any previously made state changes, such as writes to the key-value store.

 ### Data availability

-For safety (e.g. exactly-once packet delivery), host chains MUST have eventual data availability, such that any key-value pairs in state can be eventually retrieved by relayers.
+For safety (e.g. exactly-once packet delivery), host state machines MUST have eventual data availability, such that any key-value pairs in state can be eventually retrieved by relayers.

-For liveness (relaying packets, which will have a timeout), host chains MUST have partially synchronous data availability (e.g. within a wall clock or block height bound), such that any key-value pairs in state can be retrieved by relayers within the bound.
+For liveness (relaying packets, which will have a timeout), host state machines MUST have partially synchronous data availability (e.g. within a wall clock or block height bound), such that any key-value pairs in state can be retrieved by relayers within the bound.

 Data computable from a subset of state and knowledge of the state machine (e.g. IBC packet data, which is not directly stored) are also assumed to be available to and efficiently computable by relayers.